csuproject/instantmessenger/lib/README.md

 https://github.com/igniterealtime/Smack.git

-You will need to use, git submodule update --init, in the directories to pull in the modules.
+You will need to use, git submodule update --init, to pull in the modules.